REFERENCE NO - 17/501449/FULL

 · Density too high;

-· Want a community hall;
+· Want a new community hall as existing facility is inadequate;

 · Proposed ragstone entrance walls will stop farm traffic;